How will people learn in the future? And how will teachers in the education industry actually teach?

 “Rather than just expecting to teach a group of students in a classroom, there is likely to be more mentoring with smaller groups that extends beyond the traditional 9am to 3.30pm school timetable.
 So teachers will need to be more flexible, more adaptable to working environments.”

-The flexibility that globalisation has rendered on the contemporary workforce – and which is likely to increase in the future – means that courses like CSU’s teaching degrees prepare students to work in an international labour force, as Dr Fenton explained.
+The impact that globalisation has had on the contemporary workforce – and which is likely to increase in the future – means that courses like our teaching degrees prepare students to work in an international labour force, as Dr Fenton explained.

-“We have a huge range of international opportunities during degrees, and many of our students, when they graduate, go on to work in those countries, following up on the experience they had studying abroad.
+“We have a huge range of international opportunities during degrees.
+Indeed, many of our students, when they graduate, go on to work in those countries, following up on the experience they had studying abroad.
 Many students are actually employed where they had a placement, meaning a smooth transition into the workplace.”

 Putting the tech into teaching